 Carry on walking on the towpath and once you pass under a bridge, you should now see the Damart Mill on your right hand side.
 Quite often boats are moored here, waiting to go through the Three Rise Locks which is at the bottom of Damart Mill.
 This flight of locks was built at the same time as the Five Rise Locks and at the top, there was once the site of the lock keeper cottage.

-4. Soon after the Three Rise Locks, look on your right hand side for some steps leading towards the North Bog.
+Soon after the Three Rise Locks, look on your right hand side for some steps leading towards the North Bog.

-5. From North Bog to Five Rise Locks
+4. From North Bog to Five Rise Locks

-There, you should look out for more wildlife such as, small birds, herons, dragonflies and damselflies, frogs and toads and all sorts of bugs!
+The North Bog is a heaven for wildlife such as, small birds, herons, dragonflies and damselflies, frogs and toads and all sorts of bugs!
 Look up in the trees for the bat-boxes too!
-There are some picnic tables, so it's also a perfect spot for a bit of a break.
-On this walk, instead of going up the steep Five Rise Locks towpath, you will go around it on a smoother incline remaining on the North Bog path.
+Remain on the path, towards a kissing gate on your right.
+However, instead of going through the gate and up the steep Five Rise Locks towpath, remain on the path and take a left.
+You will go around the Five Rise Locks on a smoother incline remaining on the North Bog path.
 At the top of the North Bog, go through another kissing gate leading onto Sleningford Road.
 Go right, towards the canal towpath and right again towards the Five Rise Locks where more ducks should wait for you to be fed.
-Once at the Top of Locks, don't hesitate to visit the Five Rise Locks Café, have a chat with the friendly lock keeper or simply admire this industrial wonder!
+Once at the Top of Locks, don’t hesitate to visit the Five Rise Locks Café, have a chat with the friendly lock keeper or simply admire this industrial wonder!

-6. Back in town!
+5. Back in town!

 Once you are ready to leave the site, just walk back down the towpath up to the Three Rise.
 On your right hand side, take the footbridge going over the bypass – which was named after Bingley born astronomer Sir Fred Hoyle – and leading towards the All Saints Parish Church.
 After the bridge, turn left and you are now back in town on Main Street.
 There are many pubs, café and shops in Bingley which are walkers and family friendly, so don’t hesitate and pay them a vist!
 To go back to the train station, walk up Main Street to the set of traffic lights, turn left on Park Road and then right on Wellington Street where you should see the railway station building.